lDucks/FoodMood/README.txt

 I implemented factories for food creation.
 The app has a class within food that pulls information from the food ui to create new foods.
 THe new object can be viewed, edited, deleted, etc.

+Justin Rosenthal:

+Design Pattern: The design pattern that I selected was an input placeholder.
+We used this design pattern for the food input form.
+Inside the text box we provide more context to the user explaining what we are looking for.

+Object-Oriented Pattern: The OO pattern that I picked was not ready for the current stage of the project.
+Therefore, we implemented an iterator for user registration in order to make sure that we are not registering a user who already exists.